wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    See the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/TheEKSManifest.html">EKS Manifest diagram</a> explained by Mark Richman (@mrichman) in his <a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/293">video class</a>, with code at <a target="_blank" href="https://github.com/linuxacademy/eks-deep-dive-2019">https://github.com/linuxacademy/eks-deep-dive-2019</a>.

+   PROTIP: My sample.sh installs the utilities and brings up a EKS cluster with one command.
+It costs $110 per month.

-* <a target="_blank" href="https://aws.amazon.com/fargate/">AWS Fargate</a> Launch Type provides for horizontal scaling on Amazon's own fleet of EC2 clusters.
+EKS makes use of <a target="_blank" href="https://aws.amazon.com/fargate/">AWS Fargate</a> Launch Type provides for horizontal scaling on Amazon's own fleet of EC2 clusters.
 It's informally called the "AWS Container Manager".

    Fargate supports <a target="_blank" href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html">"awsvpc" network mode</a> natively so that tasks running on the same instance share that's instance's ENI.